The Best Bumble BFF Meetups for Introverts

 People love talking about themselves (or so we’ve been told)!
 For introverts, talking about ourselves often doesn’t come naturally.
 But our hobbies and preferences can speak louder than words to express who we are.

 Skip the stuffy mall and sub in a local clothes swap or secondhand store.
-Help pick out clothes for your new BFF, all while learning who they are based on what they like.
+Help pick out clothes for your BFF match, all while learning who they are based on what they like.

 But don’t forget to focus on you, too.
 Introverts often hold back on sharing, even if it’s something as simple as liking the color blue.
 It’s all about balance: don’t come on too strong, but don’t hold back anything about yourself, either.